Simply By Hand with Holly Heaslip

 - $170.00 - Member

 All levels of students will be accommodated according to their skill levels.
 Students will learn coil, slab, and pinch methods to make every day functional ware for the table, home, and garden.
 Beginners will learn basic techniques, while more advanced students will use them as a stepping point from which to progress into new territory.
 All tools, materials, and firings are included.

-This class meets in the Pottery Studio on the lower level of the Education Wing.
+This class meets in the Owl Hall on the main level of the Education Wing.